Family Session Planner

 Location, Location, Location

 First things first!
 Let's find a location.
 That will help determine what outfits to wear and the best time of day to shoot.
 Is there a special place that means a lot to your family?
 Or maybe just a place that you think is beautiful?
-If you don't have any ideas, just let me know if you'd prefer beach, city or nature and I'll brainstorm some great spots!
-If you want to do a session at your own home, we'll make it happen!
+If you don't have any ideas, just let me know if you'd prefer beach, city or nature and I have a location guide I can send over to you to help us find your perfect spot!

 The best times of day to begin a photo session is when the sun is not so harsh, so either very early morning or later in the evening.
-If you want that "golden hour" look, plan on an evening session about an hour or so before sunset.
+If you want that "golden hour" look, plan on an evening session about 90 minutes or so before sunset.

 If your schedule doesn't allow for either of these times to happen, that's okay!
 We can shoot during the day, but we'll just need a location that has a good amount of shade.